 Configuration " Network & Policy " Response

-Responses provide a unique and powerful way to automate the reaction to traffic anomalies detected by Sensors, and to filtering rules identified by Filters.
-If you do not plan to use this feature, you may skip this chapter.
-To add a new Response, go to Configuration " Network & Policy " <+> " Response.
+Responses provide a powerful way to automate and extend the reaction to traffic anomalies detected by Sensors, and to filtering rules identified by Filters.

+To add a new Response, go to Configuration " Network & Policy " [+] and select [Response].